RICHARD ALAN (DICK) MEIER, FAIA (1934-)

 1967 - The Frederick I. and Carole Smith House, 16 Shennamere Road, Darien CT.
 Built by Ernest Rau.
 Soon after the house was completed, the Smiths divorced.
 Won a AIA National Honor Award in 1968; 1968 AIA New England Award; 1968 AIANY Merit Award.
 Featured in the Architectural Record Houses of 1968.
 When Carole Smith later married Herrick Littlefield, Meier added 300 sf to the master suite and closets.
 Deeded to son Charles (Chuck) Smith who rented it for years.
 Deeded in 2021 to Fred I. Smith IV.
 Bottom three photos by Jesse Neider.

-1967 - The David and Anita V. Hoffman House, 185 Georgica Road, East Hampton NY.
+1967 - The David L. and Anita V. Hoffman House, 185 Georgica Road, East Hampton NY.
 Commissioned 1966.
-Featured in Architectural Record Houses of 1969.
+Featured in Architectural Record Houses of 1969; Architectural Record Vacation Houses of 1970.
 Built by William Lynch.
 A 3000 sf addition was designed in the 1990s by architects Peter Stamberg and Paul Aferiat.
 Deeded to Anita Hoffman, still owner as of 2019.
 Bottom two photos by Ezra Stoller/ESTO.

 1969 - aka House in Pound Ridge NY.
 Unbuilt.
 Won an AIANY Merit Award in 1973.